 Distance.
 The distance between the source and the observation point.
 Close (compared to the wavelength λ) to the source, the field properties are determined primarily by the source characteristics.
 Far from the source, the field depends mainly on the medium through which the field is propagating.

 Therefore, the space around a source of radiation can be split into two regions: The near field and the far field.

 Before we dive into the near and far field topic, we have to talk about the wave impedance.
 The characteristic impedance, also the called wave impedance, is a characteristic of a medium (air, transmission line dielectric medium etc.) in which a wave propagates.

 Why is it important to know the characteristic impedance?
 Because the ratio of reflected and transmitted amplitude of the wave at an interface, from one medium to another, is determined by the characteristic impedance of the two media.

 For ANY electromagnetic wave, the wave impedance ZW in [Ω] is defined as:

 E is the electric field in [V/m] and H is the magnetic field in [A/m].

-The characteristic impedance Z0 [Ω] of a medium (NOT a transmission line, here we talk about media like air, insulator, metal shield) is defined as:
+The characteristic impedance Z0 [Ω] of a medium (NOT a transmission line, here we talk about electromagnetic waves travelling through a medium like air, insulator, metal shield, etc.) is defined as:

 ω=angular frequency [rad] of the signal, μ=permeability of the medium [H/m], ε=dielectric constant of the medium [F/m], σ=conductivity of the medium [S/m].